How To Deal With Pesky Blanket & Rug Wreckers

 Why don’t our horses realise that everything we do is for their own good?!
-We pop a nice new turnout blanket or stable blanket on them nice and warm and they decide they know best and would rather try and tear it off.
+We pop a nice new turnout blanketor stable blanket on them to keep them warm dry… and they decide they know best and would rather try and tear it off!

 Not only is this irritating undoes the good work you’re doing to keep your horse healthy, but it can also be expensive!
-It’s difficult to know what to do if you have a rug wrecker as there might be many reasons why they do it, and it can be frustrating when nothing seems to work.
+It’s difficult to know what to do if you have a rug wrecker as there might be many reasons why they do it.
+It can be frustrating when nothing seems to work.

 We’re not going to claim to be able to cure your rug wrecker, but here are some tips that might help them destroying them quite so often…